srivishnu1644/ai-prompt-client/README.md

-# 🎨 AI Prompt Generator - Frontend
+# 🎨 AI Prompt Generator - Backend

 A modern React application that allows users to generate, view, and manage AI prompts effectively.
 This is the frontend client built with React, Vite, and Tailwind CSS.